HYMANSAYS is content writer Eric Hyman's creative portfolio

 UUNET, now Verizon: Business side of the Internet

-UUNET was also an early web hosting leader, making them a pioneer in what we refer to now as the cloud.
+UUNET was also an early hosting leader, making them a pioneer in what we now call the cloud.
 Today UUNET is the IP backbone of Verizon.

 RIM: BlackBerry goes deep, enterprise print